HITECHCRIME/HC_SG131/README.md

 leadin' home
 gonna puck it like a right up (pu- it laka raaayup)

-- like a right up fam
+- like a righta fam
 right up to the foreign lands
 lick'em from behind the glass
 we will close the deals